About the Mahanandi Temple

-By Air: The nearest airport is Orvakal Airport, Kurnool which is 40km from Nandyal.
-The other airport is Shamshabad Airport, Hyderabad which is nearly 250kms to Nandyal
+By Air: The nearest airport is Orvakal Airport, Kurnool, 40km from Nandyal.
+The other airport is Shamshabad Airport, Hyderabad, nearly 250kms to Nandyal.

-By Rail: The nearest railway station is Gajupally Railway Station which is 6 km from Mahanandi.
+By Rail: The nearest railway station is Gajupally Railway Station, 6 km from Mahanandi.
 The next nearest railway station is Nandyal Junction which is 19 km from the temple.

-By Road: APSRTC provided a number of buses from Nandyal to Mahanandi.
-There are buses from different places like Amaravathi, Hyderabad, Tirupati, and Srisailam, etc.
+By Road: APSRTC provided several buses from Nandyal to Mahanandi.
+There are buses from different places like Amaravathi, Hyderabad, Tirupati, Srisailam, etc.

-There are many Hotels, Guesthouses, and Lodges in Mahanandi to accommodate the pilgrims.
+Many Hotels, Guesthouses, and Lodges in Mahanandi accommodate the pilgrims.
 There is Haritha Hotel for the devotees to stay.

 Mahanandi Temple Address & Phone Number